-The companies looking for computerized maintenance management system should also take note of the additional costs associated with the software.
+The companies looking for computerized maintenance software should also take note of the additional costs associated with the software.
 These expenses include maintenance, training, implementation, and basic support.

 Integration of CMMS and ERP

 CMMS and ERP have become the necessity for success to achieve greater efficiency and improved production cycle.
-Integrating them in a single system results in numerous benefits, they cut the downtime and enhance the profit margins.
-The modern computerized maintenance management system can make use of maintenance data in every organization.
+Integrating cmms with erp in a single system results in numerous benefits, they cut the downtime and enhance the profit margins.
+The modern CMMS can make use of maintenance data in every organization.
 Integrating with ERP provides undeniable benefits of improved collaboration and streamlined processes.

 The enterprise resource planning software (ERP) integrates data from every department of the company (accounting, sales, production, human resources, inventory, and so on).
 APIs and integration with ERP will make the absolute working of CMMS maintenance software.